PavanRangani/docs/docs/prd/tasks/task-instance.md

         - Show lead person at top in case of multiple persons in same role.
 Shows the `Tick mark` icon for the such user is marked as lead for that family.
     - For such users, shows roles names as secondary information in the dropdown.
   - **Other Team**
-    -  It shows other users in alphabetical order.
+    -  It shows other users who are not in the entity's household team.
+It sorted in alphabetical order.

 #### Sub-Tasks
 - Applicable only for the `Multi-Step` task.